 There are numerous reasons why the burner might be wet.
 For example, you might have a pot or a pan that boiled over recently.
 Or, someone may have spilled grease on the stove.
 Even something as simple as cleaning the stove can cause the burner to get wet, making it difficult to light.

 If you need to dry the burner, there are several options available.
 For example, you may want to uncover the burner and give it a few minutes to dry.
 If you need the burner to dry faster, you may want to consider using a cloth to wipe it down.
 Again, you need to make sure the burner is completely cool before you try to touch it.
 This is an important safety measure.

 Again, you need to make sure the stove has completely cooled before you try to do anything with it.
 Then, you have several options.
 For example, you may want to use a paperclip to remove the food debris away from the burner.
-Try not to use a toothpick because it snaps easily and it might lodged inside the stove burner, thus can leading to serious problems.
+Try not to use a toothpick because it snaps easily, and might lodge inside the stove burner, thus can lead to serious problems.

 There are several common questions people ask about clicking noises they hear from a gas stove.
 These include: